Enterprise - Heading in the Wrong Direction

 The problem with new lifeforms becomes even worse when we turn our attention to the various superior beings such as Trelane, Q, the Traveler or the Prophets, the space-dwelling or subspace-dwelling entities or pure energy beings, all of which were always described as being completely unknown when they were first encountered in TOS and its three successors.
 Considering how frequently very similar strange lifeforms showed up, it was already implausible when Spock or Data stated each time that they were new and were even astonished that something like this could actually exist.
 Only in Voyager there has been some routine in such discoveries lately, but that doesn't make them more plausible either.
 It is hard to believe that the writers would refrain from presenting such lifeforms in "Enterprise" too - considering how they always like to use them to mock up a boring plot with a bit more sci-fi stuff.
 This will make look Spock and Data like complete idiots who obviously didn't learn their exobiology (and history) lessons.

 The idea to show the first contact of humans and Klingons is intriguing, and it might be worth doing this at the expense of a little bit of continuity to the later series.
-We may be able to re-interpret the date of 2218, given in TOS: "Day of the Dove" for the first contact, as the date when open hostilities began, after there had been diplomatic complications for several decades.
-Theprincipal problem, however, is much more obvious: What will the Klingons look like?
+No exact date for the first contact with the Klingons was ever mentioned.
+The year 2218 was not stated in TOS: "Day of the Dove", as opposed to the statement in the Star Trek Encyclopedia.
+The principal problem, however, is much more obvious: What will the Klingons look like?
 If they have flat foreheads like in TOS and in DS9: "Trials and Tribble-ations", this would render the continuity problem to the modern appearance of Klingons since "Star Trek: The Motion Picture" even worse, keeping in mind that Worf's ancient figures of Kahless and Morath fighting with each other and even Kahless himself in TNG: "The Rightful Heir" have ridged foreheads, as if the Klingons had always looked so.
 There would be still some possibilities to explain why all Klingons seen in TOS were different, but certainly not all Klingons who appeared from the very beginning when they encountered humans.
 Personally, I'm quite sure that all Series V Klingons will have ridged foreheads, mainly because the make-up is "cooler" and it will rather appeal to occasional viewers - and because the producers will probably ignore TOS.
 In this case the problem would be explaining why they looked different only in a certain period in the 2260's.
 In any case, the new series will aggravate the worst of all continuity problems, which was originally brought up by TMP and which was unfortunately explicitly mentioned in "Trials and Tribble-ations".

 It is quite obvious that, more than a hundred years before TOS, the technology has to be limited.
 The starship will have to be slower, the weapons weaker, the sensors and computers less sophisticated.
 As far as only the style of sets, props and models is concerned, I don't see a basic problem to create a wide range of old-fashioned devices for the new series, from hand-held communicators and ray guns, consoles with buttons and switches, starship interiors using something like simple metallic walls and visible pipes, to starship models which are chunkier than the ones we know.
 I firmly trust in the abilities of John Eaves, who laid out the Enterprise-E, and Herman Zimmerman, who is a great set designer.
 It's a well-known problem that the TOS devices which will be used a century after the new series already look primitive today, but this is no reason why an intermediate step between today and TOS shouldn't be credible.
 On the contrary, I'm even looking forward to seeing this style, since it could bridge the technological gap between today and TOS more consistently than the storyline could bridge the historical gap.